nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 [da/e1bf1d] GATK_HAPLOTYPECALLER (1) [100%] 3 of 3 ✔
 [2e/e6ffca] GATK_JOINTGENOTYPING     [100%] 1 of 1 ✔
 ```

+And from our standpoint, it looks like it works exactly the same as running with Docker, even though on the backend the mechanics are a bit different.

 This means we're all set to run with Conda environments if needed.